-Students desiring to withdraw may do so by obtaining permission from the Dean of the KDI School after submitting the "Application for Voluntary Withdrawal" form signed by his/her academic advisor and program chair.
+7. Students desiring to withdraw may do so by obtaining permission from the Dean of the KDI School after submitting the "Application for Voluntary Withdrawal" form.
+Students can submit their application online through "School Register" on the KDI School MIS System.